 Come join us for an adventure around the Annapurna Circuit.
-This event will follow a unique format combining cultural running and small group fast packing:
+This will be our fourth year following a unique format combining cultural running and small group fast packing:

 - Traverse multiple Himalayan ecosystems and dig deep while crossing Thorung Pass measuring in at 5,405 meters (17,728 feet).